----- Chicagoland

 Kevin Matthews

 Kevin Matthews began his Chicago radio career in 1986.
-I was a regular listener to his morning shows, which makes me a "Kevhead."
+I was a regular listener to his morning show, which made me a Kevhead.
 Between April 2002 and March 2005, he did the mid-day shift on WCKG.

 Kev is a true radio artist.
 If you didn't know better, you'd swear he has an entire ensemble of actors in the studio with him.
 Especially appealing is his "sportscaster," Jim Shorts...he's an alter-ego who has definitely taken on a life of his own!